steven-freed/freedactive/README.md

 2. your entry component (for example App.js) and all other components you've created
 3. div with id "app-container"
 4. initialize Freedactive in your entry component
-5. Optional Step: register service worker to cache content for offline use
-6. run the dev-server using node or your own server *Note your server must always server the index.html file*
+5. run the dev-server using node or your own server *Note your server must always server the index.html file*

 ```html